true-north-engineering/hpb-educ/lab1/TASKS.md

 1. Go to public DockerHub repo and find mysql 5.5 container image.
 Go through the documentation and find which environment variables are used for database configuration, especially MYSQL_ROOT_PASSWORD, MYSQL_USER, MYSQL_PASSWORD and MYSQL_DATABASE.

-2. Create podman network mynet using bridge driver.
+2. Create internal podman network mynet using bridge driver.

 3. Create a directory for mysql data in /home/<your_username>/mysql